Rush-er/spotifyadshost/README.md

 Block Ads on spotify desktop

-Tested on windows 10 and linux
+Tested on windows 10 and arch